scrabbletank/farhome-rules/rulesdoc.md

 Conjure up to 7 orbs of fire that hover over your head in the shape of a crown.
 Make a spellcasting roll against a terrible die, adding a bad die for each orb.
 On success you create the orbs.

 During your turn you may spend 3 AP to hurl an orb at a creature in range you can see, transforming into a meteor and striking the creature.
 Make a spellcasting roll against the creatures defense roll.
-On hit they take a wound in bludgeoning damage and 3 wound dice in fire damage, or a wound dice in fire damage on a miss.
+On hit they take 1/0 in bludgeoning damage and 0/3 in fire damage, or 0/1 in fire damage on a miss.

-Add a wound die to the fire damage for every level cast above 5th.
+Add 0/1 in fire damage for every level cast above 5th.

 #### Illusory Space
 *5th level*